Chief Instructor John Titchen – Founder, DART Karate

 In addition to his research projects, international seminars and karate classes with the Practical Karate Association in High Wycombe and Princes Risborough John engages in voluntary work supporting expeditions with the Duke of Edinburgh scheme.
 John has an enhanced CRB/DBS, undertakes regular safeguarding and child protection training, has up to date first aid qualifications and is fully insured.

 Instructor Daz Gill – 3rd Dan Shotokan

 Daz started training in 1978 at the age of 9 under Charlie Potter Sensei with the English Shotokan Karate Association and was awarded his Shodan (Black Belt) grade in December 1989.
 He enjoyed training with ESKA and competing for a number of years and was awarded his 3rd Dan in 1996.

 Daz taught karate at his own club for approximately ten years in the 90s and really enjoyed passing on his knowledge.
 He found it very satisfying watching his own students made the grade to ‘Black Belt’.

 Daz is interested in a range of martial arts and tries to train with world class instructors wherever possible.
-He now predominantly trains with John Titchen Sensei in DART Karate and Kyohan Shotokan Karate, and Simon Oliver Sensei in Shindo Jinen Ryu.
+He now predominantly trains with John Titchen in DART Karate and Kyohan Shotokan Karate, and Simon Oliver in Shindo Jinen Ryu.
 Daz trains on a regular basis at the Practical Karate Association’s lessons at Wycombe Leisure Centre.
 Daz also trains in Kobudo (weapons) namely Bo, Sai, Jo, Tonfa, Kama and Kobutan.

 Outside the martial arts Daz runs his own business in the servicing and repair of vehicles in Northamptonshire.